-One of the largest residences in Harpers Ferry, the Lockwood House, hosted numerous venues during the Civil War.
-Originally constructed as the home of the Armory Paymaster in 1848, the massive stone and brick structure has an elaborate two-story porch, which became an ideal site for a base hospital during the summer of 1862.
-Labeled the "Clayton Hospital," the large rooms, high ceilings, and airy porch offered a healthy environment for soldiers suffering from camp diseases such as dysentery, diarrhea, and various fevers.
-The Lockwood House also became the location where wounded Union soldiers were treated during the Battle of Harpers Ferry in September 1862.
+During the Civil War, Union and Confederate troops alternately occupied the house.
+The elaborate two-story porch became an ideal site for a base hospital during the summer of 1862.
+Labeled the "Clayton Hospital," the large rooms, high ceilings, and airy porch offered a healthy environment for soldiers suffering from camp diseases like dysentery, diarrhea, and various fevers.
+Wounded Union soldiers were also treated here during the Battle of Harpers Ferry in September 1862.